 Diving is the most effective way ever created for humans to interact directly with the unknown world out beyond the breakwaters.
 But diving is not without its perils and because of that it is the foolish diver indeed who ventures into the abyss without a good diving knife at the ready.
 Below are the 10 best diving knives on the market today.

-Our Picks Of The Best Diving Knives
+The Best Diving Knives

 Spyderco Pacific Salt Scuba Diving Knife